etycomputer/react-js-web-application/README.md

 ### Project User Stories

+- [ ] As a user, I want to load the WEB Application and be prompted to enter the app by entering my User & Password credentials.
 - [ ] As a user, I want to view a list of available markers and select a specific marker to view its properties.
 - [ ] As a user, I want to be able to update the properties of a selected marker, such as its name or [X,Y,Z] location.
 - [ ] As a user, I want to be able to view the markers in a 3D space and interact with them by panning, zooming, and clicking on them to view their latest readings and status, for example their latest temperature reading.